citp/privacy-policy-historical/q/qu/qui/quidco.com.md

 **Cookies** : When your web browser accesses a specific web site such as ours, cookies (a type of small text file) may, depending on your browser settings, be automatically stored on your computer's hard drive.

-**Cookies are placed on the Quidco site** both by Quidco and by third parties authorised by Quidco to do so.
+**In using the Quidco Service, cookies will be placed both by Quidco** and by third parties.
+You can see details of the cookies placed by Quidco. [here](https://web.archive.org/cookies)

-**Cookies on the Quidco site** do the following:
+**These Cookies** do the following:

   1. Tell us the route (such as a web-search or an online advertisement, for example) by which you came to the Quidco site.
   2. Where you are an Account Holder:
     1. Track your transactions.
 When you make a purchase on a retailer's site it's cookies that give us the information to track your transactions with retailers.
 Specifically it tells us which retailer's site you've clicked through to and when and if you go on to make a transaction.
-Specifics related to the value of the transaction and cashback earned is sent at a later date by the participating retailer.
+Specifics related to the value of the transaction, and its validation or cancellation, are sent at a later date by the participating retailer.
     2. Keep you logged in to your Account for a period of time.
     3. Allow us to comply with your choices about the display of information in your Account.
     4. Track your use of blogging functionality available through the Quidco site.